-The following tabulation shall apply for the Fiscal Year 2017, City's Annual Payment for the Fiscal Year 2017 shall be calculated by multiplying City's percentage from the tabulation below times the Annual Requirement.
+The following tabulation shall apply for the Fiscal Year 2018, City's Annual Payment for the Fiscal Year 2018 shall be calculated by multiplying City's percentage from the tabulation below times the Annual Requirement.

 Estimated

-2017 Flow Percentage
+2018 Flow Percentage

-(MGD) of Total
+Contracting Parties (MGD) of Total

-6.8 21.81%
+Bedford 6.4 21.05%

-6.8 21.81%
+Colleyville 6.7 22.02%

-5.9 18.92%
+Euless 5.9 19.39%

-7.0 22.45%
+Grapevine 6.7 22.02%

-4.6 15.01%
+North Richland Hills 4.7 15.52%

-(MGD) 6.8 6.8 5.9 7.0
+30.40 100.00%

 City's Annual Payment for each succeeding Fiscal Year shall be its proportionate share of the Annual Requirement, calculated in the manner specified above.
+City's Annual Payment shall be made to Authority in twelve equal monthly installments.
 Such payments shall be made in accordance with and at the times set forth in an annual Schedule of Payment which will be supplied to City.
 At the close of each Fiscal Year, Authority shall determine City's percentage by dividing City's actual metered usage by the total actual metered usage of the System by all Contracting Parties.
 City's Adjusted Annual Payment shall be calculated by multiplying City's redetermined percentage times the Annual Requirement.
 The difference between the Adjusted Annual Payment and the Annual Payment, if any, when determined, shall be applied as a credit or a debit to City's account with Authority and shall be credited or debited to City's next subsequent monthly statement.